Taller buildings coming: Seattle council approves upzone in downtown, South Lake Union

 The city is counting on the downtown and South Lake Union upzone to generate about 2,100 rent-restricted units.

-For downtown and South Lake Union, Murray proposed affordable-housing requirements lower than in other neighborhoods.
+For those areas, Murray proposed affordable-housing requirements lower than in other neighborhoods, based on a different formula.

+Developers in downtown and South Lake Union will need to make about 2 to 5 percent of their units rent-controlled or pay fees of $5.50 to $13 per square foot.

+Outside of downtown and South Lake Union, the proposed requirements are 5 to 11 percent and $5 to $32.75 per square foot.

+The Murray administration said the requirements needed to be lower in downtown and South Lake Union because high-rise buildings are particularly expensive to construct and because the zoning changes there would be more incremental.

-Councilmember Lisa Herbold pushed Monday for an amendment increasing the requirements so they’d be similar to those in other neighborhoods.
+Councilmember Lisa Herbold pushed Monday for an amendment increasing the requirements for downtown and South Lake Union so they’d be similar to those in other neighborhoods.

+Herbold said a consistent approach would result in more affordable housing and protect the city from being accused of playing favorites.

+An attorney for downtown developers was involved in drawing up the plan for the upzones and the MHA program in 2015.
+Recommended by a mayoral committee, Murray called the plan a “grand bargain.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.